cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

         c = (char) pstream.read();
     }

-    return TrufflerListNode.list(nodes);
+    return MumblerListNode.list(nodes);
 }
 ```

 Within `Reader` we only deal with `PushbackReader` objects.
 The public method `read(InputStream istream)` just converts the `InputStream` to a `PushbackReader`.

 As you can see the `read` method is straightforward.
-It accumulates all Node values into a list while the end-of-file hasn't been reached then returns a TrufflerListNode when it's done.
+It accumulates all Node values into a list while the end-of-file hasn't been reached then returns a MumblerListNode when it's done.
 It's also responsible for reading and throwing away whitespace so `readNode` doesn't have to worry about it.

 I'm going to skip passed showing all the different read methods.
 They're what you expect: read until you find a separator then convert the string to it's respective type (i.e., number, boolean or symbol).
 I will show how lists are read because of some interesting twists.
 Lists are recursive and can read other nodes.
 We also check for special forms.